pentacent/keila/README.md

 ## Giving Keila a Try

-Keila is ready for you to send newsletters with!
+You can give a hosted version of Keila a try at [keila.io/try](https://keila.io/try).

-You can easily deploy it using the official Docker image `pentacent/keila` or use the [Docker Compose config](ops/docker-compose.yml) in this repo.
+If you want to deploy Keila on your own server, you can use the official Docker image `pentacent/keila` or use the [sample Docker Compose config](ops/docker-compose.yml) in this repo.

 Follow the [Installation Docs](https://keila.io/docs/installation) for more details.